grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Really?
 You think it's fuckin' possible _Shakes_ overdid it, do you?"
 Percy rolled her eyes.
 "Maybe instead of the sound of the _Gnat_ masquerading for the _Prospect_, the _Gnat_ will just drown out _everything_ in a ten-mile radius."

 "I just..."
-Hemi started, "just cannot believe that such a small boat could..." he paused listening again.
+Hemi started, "I just cannot believe that such a small boat could..." he paused listening again.
 "No, I am more sure of it now.
 The more detail I can hear, the more it makes sense that it is a very, _very_ loud, small boat, not a big ship.
 Though he does have it tuned so low that from a distance anyone who is not skilled on sonar might easily be fooled into thinking the contact is displacing an enormous amount of water.
 Good job with the identification, Cassandra."

 Cassandra held onto a large and genuine smile.